umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Product-Dependencies/index.md

 * Umbraco Courier
 * Umbraco Deploy

-In the table below you can see which version of Umbraco Forms and Courier / Deploy you should be running on your Umbraco Cloud project depending on which version of Umbraco CMS you are running.
+In the table below you can see which version of Umbraco Forms and Courier / Deploy you should be running on your Umbraco Cloud project depending on which version of Umbraco CMS, you are running.

 |Umbraco CMS   |Umbraco Forms   |Umbraco Courier   |Umbraco Deploy   |
 |--------------|----------------|------------------|-----------------|